bernhardAxonIvy/doc/source/designer-guide/configuration/rest-clients.rst

 Further information about how to use the REST clients can be found in the chapter :ref:`integration-rest`.

-Like other configurations, a REST client can be configured differently for each environment.

 .. _rest-client-configuration-editor:

 REST Client Editor